UNH-TCOE-ECECS/TeamSky_MSDS_F25/README.md

 ### 📋 Functional Requirements: MediMap
 1. User Query & Interaction
-      1.1: The system shall provide a text input field for users to enter a natural language query. \n 1.2: The system shall provide a button to submit the query and initiate the search. \n 1.3: The system shall allow users to grant permission to access their location for "near me" searches. \n 1.4: The system shall display a clear and concise summary of the parsed query back to the user for confirmation (e.g., "Finding: Cheapest MRI near Seattle with Premera insurance"). \n
+      1.1: The system shall provide a text input field for users to enter a natural language query.
+      1.2: The system shall provide a button to submit the query and initiate the search.
+      1.3: The system shall allow users to grant permission to access their location for "near me" searches. \n 1.4: The system shall display a clear and concise summary of the parsed query back to the user for confirmation (e.g., "Finding: Cheapest MRI near Seattle with Premera insurance"). \n